Energy revenues boost the performance of Gulf stocks (AFP)

 After the outbreak of war in Ukraine, Saudi Arabia and the UAE confirmed their commitment to the “OPEC +” alliance, which includes OPEC member countries and major producers from outside, led by Russia, in confirmation of the increasing independence of Riyadh and Abu Dhabi from their ally Washington.

 Oil was on the agenda of US President Joe Biden’s meeting with the leaders of the Kingdom, but the visit ended without an agreement to increase production, according to Agence France-Presse.
 A senior US official told reporters Thursday that Washington still believes in the possibility of increasing oil production.
-“We are optimistic about the possibility of positive announcements from the next OPEC meeting,” the official said.
+“We are optimistic regarding the possibility of positive announcements from the next OPEC meeting,” the official said.